sequenceplanner/r2r/README.md

 What works?
 --------------------
-- Up to date with ROS2 ~Dashing~ ~Eloquent~ Foxy
+- Up to date with ROS2 ~Dashing~ ~Eloquent~ ~Foxy~ Galactic
 - Building Rust types
 - Publish/subscribe
 - Services
+- Actions
 - Parameters

 TODO
 --------------------
+- Documentation.
+(For now, look at the examples.)
-- The code generation is currently just a big hack.
-Needs cleanup and refactoring.
+- General cleanup and error handling.
 - Expose more of the RCL like QoS settings.
-- Action types?
-- Async API!

 ***
 <!--